-Footy is back and that means the BYB team are once again keeping busy with our comprehensive coverage of the 2019 AFL season.
-A big part of that is the Brownlow Medal and we'll again be providing round-by-round tracking for the 2019 Brownlow Medal.
+Footy is back and that means the Before You Bet team are here to bring you 2019 Brownlow Medal vote predictions as we keep busy with our comprehensive coverage of the 2019 AFL season.
+A big part of our AFL content will be the Brownlow Medal and we'll again be providing round-by-round tracking for the 2019 Brownlow Medal.
 Our Brownlow Medal predictions have been popular in previous seasons as punters use our rolling Brownlow Medal leaderboard and tracker to assist with their Brownlow Medal betting throughout the season.

 Last year our system was on the money with Hawthorn's Tom Mitchell a clear Brownlow winner.
 However a preseason injury has ruled Mitchell out for the season which means that "Charlie" will be finding a different home in 2019.
 Early favourites include the usual suspects with Nat Fyfe, Patrick Dangerfield, Dusty Martin and young stud Patrick Cripps leading the pack before the ball is bounced this season.